-Prospective students should note that a completed notfor-credit credential (the CDA: Child Development Associate and the Oregon Registry Step 7) may apply to the Early Childhood Education program and the student's transcript for program credit.
+Prospective students should note that a completed notfor-credit credential (the CDA: Child Development

+Associate and the Oregon Registry Step 7) may apply to the Early Childhood Education program and the student's transcript for program credit.
 Please speak with a Student Success Coach for more details.

-- 1 Students with a valid CPR card may receive non-traditional credit. - 2 Students must enroll in practicum seminar each term they take practicum.
+1 Students with a valid CPR card may receive non-traditional credit.

 Item # Title Credits

-ED 120 Introduction to Early Education 3
+ED 120 Introduction to Early Education and Family Studies 3

-and Family Studies

 ECE 121 Observation and Guidance I 3

-ECE 122I Environments and Curriculum 4

-for Infants and Toddlers
+ECE 122I Environments and Curriculum for Infants and Toddlers 4

-ECE 123P Environments and Curriculum 4
+ECE 123P Environments and Curriculum for Preschool 4

-for Preschool

-ED 124 Culturally Responsive Practices 3

-in Early Childhood Education
+ED 124 Culturally Responsive Practices in Early Childhood Education 3

-ECE 130A 2
+ECE 130A 2 2

-ECE 130B 2
+ECE 130B 2 2

 ECE 133 or ECE 131A

-ECE 196 Teaming and Communication in 2
+ECE 196 Teaming and Communication in ECE Settings 2

-ECE Settings

 ECE 134 or ECE 131B

-HE 112 1
+HE 1121 1

-ED 232 Health, Safety and Nutrition 3

-Practices for Early Childhood
+ED 232 Health, Safety and Nutrition Practices for Early Childhood Environment 3

-Environment

-HEC 201 Family Partnerships in 3
+HEC 201 Family Partnerships in Education 3

-Education

-Total Credits
+Total Credits 36

 The Emergency Medical Services Department offers career training for entry-level positions in emergency medical settings.
 Ambulance companies, fire departments, police departments, and various other industries requiring emergency medical services may employ EMS Providers.
-After successful completion of all requirements for EMT or AEMT training, the student is eligible to apply to take the respective state licensure exams.
+After successful completion of all requirements for EMT or AEMT training, the student is eligible to apply to take the respective state licensure exams field experience to provide students with cognitive, psychomotor, and affective competence to function as effective EMS providers.

 The Emergency Medical Services (EMS) Department trains and educates EMS professionals to excel in meeting the needs of the community.
 EMS Providers respond to medical emergencies by providing immediate care and transportation to the ill and injured.
-This department combines classroom lectures, handson skills labs and appropriate cooperative clinical and field experience to provide students with cognitive, psychomotor, and affective competence to function as effective EMS providers.
+This department combines classroom lectures, handson skills labs and appropriate cooperative clinical and